Nhathuy1305/AdminGo/README.md

 ### Environment Variables

-Create a `.env` file in the root directory of your project and configure the following environment variables:
+Change `.env-example` to `.env` file in the root directory and configure the following environment variables:

 ```env
 PORT=8000 #Optional